Melody171/soss-github-workshop/README.md

 # SoSS GitHub Workshop

-This repository contains teaching materials and activities for learning how to use GitHub for academic e-portfolios.
+This repository contains teaching materials and activities for learning how to use GitHub to create and manage digital portfolios.

 ## Structure